UDO Super-6 ► 128 custom sounds

 Phase 6: CONCLUSION

 So here’s pros and cons: the synth has no display & no menus.
 It’s good for the old-scholers, but not so good for the sound designers.
 It’s hard to tell slider values or mod matrix assignments.
-If you forget a given mod matrix source-destination association, there’s no way to know what it was.
+If you forget any particular mod matrix source-destination association, there’s no way to know what it was.
 That’s why it’s not a come-back synth.
 If you start building your sound, you better finish it.

-There are two LFOs, but the LFO 2 is only sine, and the majority of parameters are hard-wired to LFO 1.
+There are two LFOs, but LFO 2 is only sine, and the majority of parameters are hard-wired to LFO 1.
 The DDS1 waves are static single cycle waves.
 Some of the features like Filter Drive, Chorus & Filter Keytrack are controlled by three-position switches instead of continuous sliders.
 The same switches are used in Korg Prologue for example, and it translates into the same limitations.

 The mod matrix has 8 modulation sources: [Osc 2] / [LFO 2] / [Env 1] / [Velocity] / [Aftertouch] / [Ped-CV] / [Pitch Wheel] / [Note].
 As you can see, [Osc 1] or [LFO 1] or [Env 2] or [Mod Wheel] are not available as mod sources.
 It’s somewhat limited.
 The binaural feature adds some movement and atmosphere to the sound, but this affects the “stereo panorama” aspect of the sound rather than the “texture / dynamics” aspect.
 A deeper mod matrix would help.

-However, when all things are considered, I like this synth and I think it’s unique.
-The only thing I don’t like about it is the price – but if you build things in the UK, they won’t be cheap.
-The strongest magnet for me is the way this synth sounds – vintage yet modern, organic yet “pro”, smooth yet being able to spice things up and make them dirty to a noticeable degree, even if far from the West Coast or the Japanese masters.
-I feel a significant amount of love & attention to detail invested in this instrument on the part of the creators.
 Also, what’s important is that at the end of the day the synth manages to rise above all the aforementioned engine limitations and become a user-friendly factory of delicious, exquisite sounds.
 Again, I find this case similar to my experience with Korg Prologue – a synth that is limited but sounds fantastic within those limits.
 The only difference between the Prologue and the Super-6 is that Prologue sounds “eargasmically dirty” while the Super-6 sounds “eargasmically lush”.
 It’s a different kind of texture, and the UDO synth sounds much better in person / on audio monitors then on Youtube – it’s kinda audiophile’y (maybe it’s the FPGA oscillators, because I felt that the Peak / Summit also lost some dimensionality on Youtube).

 OUTRO / NEXT UDO?